lizconlan/hansard-scraper/README.md

 ### Search

-The rake task <code>index_hansard date=YYYY-MM-DD</code> indexes a day's worth of Hansard using Sunspot to talk to the WebSolr index.
+Running <code>rake index_hansard date=YYYY-MM-DD</code> indexes a day's worth of Hansard using Sunspot to talk to the WebSolr index.

 ### Kindle

-As part of the parsing process, simplified k_html fields are stored at the Fragment level.
-The rake task <code>kindle:generate_edition_commons</code> grabs a day's worth, shuffles them into the correct order and does all the fiddly stuff needed to generate a .mobi file in Kindle newspaper format.
+As part of the parsing process, simplified k_html fields are stored at the Fragment level. <code>rake kindle:generate_edition_commons date=YYYY-MM-DD</code> grabs a day's worth, shuffles them into the correct order and does all the fiddly stuff needed to generate a .mobi file in Kindle newspaper format.